stebet/DependencyInjectorBenchmarks/README.md

 # DI Container Benchmarks

-Here are the latest results as run on my workstation on June 10th 2017 using the Default workload.
+Here are the latest results as run on my workstation on March 14th June2018 using the Default workload.

 ## Transient
 ``` ini